When Neil Young Reassembled Crazy Horse for ‘Zuma’

 So Young called Crazy Horse, who had undergone an incredibly tumultuous two years.
 The departures of Nils Lofgren and Jack Nitzsche after the death of Danny Whitten meant that they were down to just the rhythm section of bassist Billy Talbot and drummer Ralph Molina.
 But they picked up a new guitar player, Frank “Poncho” Sampedro, and were back in business.

 Listen to Neil Young's 'Cortez the Killer'

 Perhaps it’s the proximity to his time with his other band that helped ignite Zuma.
 For much of the record, Crazy Horse sound like they're trying to be Crosby, Stills, Nash & Young.
 The sonic onslaught of the electric songs on Everybody Knows This Is Nowhere and Rust Never Sleeps is replaced with a greater attention to subtlety.
 Young’s and Sampedro’s guitars weave around each other, but they’re less distorted than is generally associated with Crazy Horse.
 And their harmonies, particularly on “Pardon My Heart” and “Looking for a Love,” even have a bit of CSN&Y.

 But it was the penultimate song, “Cortez the Killer,” that truly defines Zuma.
-A seven-and-a-half-minute epic about the 16th century conquering of Mexico by Spain, it’s one of Young’s finest moments with Crazy Horse.
+This seven-and-a-half-minute epic about the 16th century conquering of Mexico by Spain is one of Young’s finest moments with Crazy Horse.